AyronK/arpg-timeline/README.md

 ## Features

-- Supported games
+- Supported multiple games
-  - Path of Exile
-  - Path of Exile 2
-  - Diablo II: Resurrected
-  - Diablo III
-  - Diablo IV
-  - Last Epoch
-  - Torchlight: Infinite
 - Timestamps for current and future season start and end dates
 - Progress for the current season (how long until the end)
 - Adding season start date to your Google Calendar
-- RSS channel with season updates
+- ~~RSS channel with season updates~~ feature disabled temporarily
 - FAQ
 - CMS for managing games and seasons